 From Table 4.3 above, the question was only addressed to FINCA Uganda staff.
-Majority (47%) of the employees had worked for FINCA Uganda for a time period of 3 - 5 years while 26% had worked for less than a year and above 5 years.
+Majority (47%) of the employees had worked for FINCA Uganda for a time period of 3-5 years while 26% had worked for less than a year and above 5 years.

-4.1.5 Type of Business structure
+4.5 Type of Business structure

-Figure 4: showing the type of business structure owned by the clients of FINCA Uganda
+Figure 4.
+4: showing the type of business structure owned by the clients of FINCA Uganda

 From figure 4 above, the question was only addressed to FINCA Uganda clients.
 Majority (6) of the clients had sole proprietorship businesses, while 5, 6, and 3 had an association, joint venture and other businesses respectively.
+Sole proprietorships are forms of businesses that are owned, managed and controlled by one individual.
+Their being easy to form, provision of sole beneficiary profits and inexpensive management makes them a preferred business structure.

-4.3 Discussion of findings based on research objectives
+4.6 Discussion of findings based on research objectives